theforeman/theforeman.org/_posts/2018-03-07-foreman-117-fact-filtering.md

 We also see the same problems for hosts with many (thousands) of hard disks which are reported as "blockdevice" facts.
-In that case, users can add a new entry to "Exclude pattern for facts stored in foreman" setting in the form of "blockdevice*" to prevent slow updates.
+In that case, users can add a new entry to the "Exclude pattern for facts stored in foreman" setting in the form of "blockdevice*" to prevent slow updates.
 Unfortunately, this is currently only possible globally, not per server.